A League of Their Own: Plot

 In 1988, Dottie Hinson attends the opening of the All-American Girls Professional Baseball League exhibit at the Baseball Hall of Fame.
-She sees many former teammates and friends, prompting a flashback to 1943.
+She views pictures of many former teammates and friends, prompting a flashback to 1943.

-When World War II threatens to shut down Major League Baseball, Chicago Cubs owner Walter Harvey persuades his fellow owners to bankroll a women's league.
+With World War II threatening to shut down Major League Baseball (MLB), Chicago Cubs owner Walter Harvey persuades his fellow owners to bankroll a women's league.
 Ira Lowenstein is put in charge.
 Scout Ernie Capadino attends an industrial-league softball game in Oregon and likes what he sees in Dottie, the catcher for a local dairy.
-She is happy with her life while waiting for her husband Bob to return from the war.
-Her younger sister Kit, however, is desperate to get away and make something of herself.
-Capadino is unimpressed by Kit's batting and refuses to evaluate her pitching, but agrees to take her along if she changes Dottie's mind.
+She is not interested and is happy with her life, waiting for her husband Bob to return from the war.
+Her younger sister, Kit Keller, however, is desperate to escape and make something of herself.
+Capadino is unimpressed by Kit's batting and refuses to watch her pitch but agrees to take her along if she changes Dottie's mind.
 Dottie agrees for her sister's sake.

-Dottie and Kit travel to Harvey Field in Chicago for the tryout.
-They meet taxi dancer Mae "All the Way Mae" Mordabito and her best friend, bouncer Doris Murphy, soft-spoken right fielder Evelyn Gardner, illiterate left fielder Shirley Baker, pitcher/shortstop and former Miss Georgia beauty queen Ellen Sue Gotlander, left field/relief pitcher Betty "Spaghetti" Horn, second baseperson Marla Hooch, first baseperson Helen Haley, and superstitious Alice "Skeeter" Gaspers.
-They and five others are selected to form the Rockford Peaches, while 48 others make up the Racine Belles, Kenosha Comets, and South Bend Blue Sox.
+Dottie and Kit travel to Harvey Field (a fictionalized Wrigley Field) in Chicago for tryouts; en route, they force Capadino to accept homely second baseman Marla Hooch.
+They meet taxi dancer Mae "All-the-Way-Mae" Mordabito, her best friend, bouncer Doris Murphy, soft-spoken right fielder Evelyn Gardner, illiterate left fielder Shirley Baker, pitcher/shortstop and former Miss Georgia beauty queen Ellen Sue Gotlander, left field/relief pitcher Betty "Spaghetti" Horn, first baseman Helen Haley and Alice "Skeeter" Gaspers.
+They and five others constitute the Rockford Peaches, while 48 others make up the Racine Belles, the Kenosha Comets and the South Bend Blue Sox.

 The Peaches are managed by former star Cubs slugger Jimmy Dugan, a cynical alcoholic.
-He initially treats the whole thing as a joke, forcing Dottie to take over as on-field leader for much of the early part of the season.
+He initially treats the whole concept as a joke, forcing Dottie to take over as on-field leader.
 Dugan is also abrasive toward his players.
-The team travels with Evelyn's spoiled bratty son Stillwell and tightly wound team chaperone Miss Cuthburt.
+The team travels with Evelyn's spoiled, bratty son Stillwell and team chaperone Miss Cuthburt.
 With a Life magazine photographer in the stands, Lowenstein begs the players to do something spectacular, as the league has attracted little attention.
 Dottie obliges, catching a popped-up ball behind home plate while doing a split.
 The resulting photograph makes the magazine cover.
 A publicity campaign draws more people to the ballgames, but the owners remain unconvinced.